nihasharma21/BDM-Project/ReadMe.md

 ### **Step 1 — Open Colab**

-Create a new notebook or open the provided notebook.
+Create a new notebook or open the provided notebook in the colab.

 ### **Step 2 — Clone the repo and install dependencies**